-Which city is cheaper, New York City or Cincinnati?
+Which place is cheaper, New York City or Cincinnati?

 These are the overall average travel costs for the two destinations.